About Us

 We are a network of urban planners, organizers, public affairs professionals, designers and engineers.
 We have experience working with community-based organizations, elected officials, business and institutional leadership, and seek to work with those aspiring to make change and willing to do the hard work to make it happen.

-Co-founder and Principal Consultant Buffalo, NYAntonina is an urbanist committed to creating new models for economically and environmentally sustainable development.
+Antonina is an urbanist committed to creating new models for economically and environmentally sustainable development.
 She is interested in participatory planning and place-based interventions that challenge traditional planning processes and frameworks in order to creatively meet broad policy goals.
 Her professional experience includes non-profit program management, design strategy, public policy research, user research, teaching and environmental impact analysis.

-Antonina has worked with a range of stakeholders including government agencies, elected officials, community based organizations, business leaders, cultural and higher education institutions, designers and educators.
+Antonina has worked with a range of stakeholders including government agencies, elected officials, community-based organizations, business leaders, cultural and higher education institutions, designers and educators.
 She holds a master’s degree in city planning from the Massachusetts Institute of Technology.

 He is deeply committed to a holistic planning process that considers the social, economic and the physical needs of a community.
 He is especially interested in folding in the arts as well as technological tools and trends to empower a community to reach its goals.
-He holds a masters degree in planning from Hunter College.
+He holds a master's degree in urban planning from Hunter College.